Catherine22/ClassLoader/README.md

 ## How to use this app

--   This app is used to load classes from another apk, you can launch activities or call methods wrapped in another apk.
-That's why there is nothing but updating loading and verifying apks in this app.
+-   This app is used to load classes from another APK, you can launch activities or call methods wrapped in another APK.
+That's why there is nothing but updating loading and verifying APKs in this app.
--   Use `getClassLoader().loadClass()` to get activities from another apk, and access methods or fields by using Java reflection.
+-   Use `getClassLoader().loadClass()` to get activities from another APK, and access methods or fields by using Java reflection.

 Here are some reflection examples:

-Let's say Utils is the latest released feature, it will be loaded to your ClassLoader app.
+Assume Utils is the latest released feature, it will be loaded to your ClassLoader app.

 ```java
 package com.catherine.resource1;